Sheritari/riftbound_1.21.1/README.md

 1. Clone the repository and open it as a Gradle project in your IDE.

-2. Wait for Gradle sync (first run may take 10–30 minutes while Minecraft dependencies download).
+2. Wait for Gradle sync.

 3. Run the client: